Enabling Hibernation on Linux Mint 22

 Alternatives to Hibernation

 I have no need for hibernation.
 The suspend option works fine for me.
 I usually just click on that, wait for the power light to go out, and turn off the monitor.
 Sometimes I forget to suspend and simply turn off the monitor.
-The only time I shut down completely is when a new kernel is added, and I have to reboot, or when there’s a power outage.
+The only time I shut down completely is when there’s a power outage, or when I just feel like it.

 I don’t use workspaces.
 Having applications hidden from me just confuses me.
 Besides, I run all of my applications maximized, so I only see one at a time.
 I have the applications I use most in the grouped windows list in the panel, and I can also alt-tab to them.
 Anything more is overkill.